MaulikDave9/MaulikDave9/README.md

 I am currently building expertise as an ML/AI Engineer, specializing in the Google Cloud Platform (GCP) technology stack and the PyTorch framework for deep learning.
 I have also working on projects related to Generative AI, including Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.

 I am passionate about Computer Vision and Deep Learning.
 Recently I implemented
-* Predict the Product Category (Multi Class) using a fusion of product images and text descriptions with the dataset Amazon Berkeley Objects (ABO) Dataset: https://github.com/MaulikDave9/Projects/tree/main/MultimodalProductClassfication
+* Predict the Product Category (Multi Class) using a fusion of product images and text descriptions with the Amazon Berkeley Objects (ABO) Dataset: https://github.com/MaulikDave9/Projects/tree/main/MultimodalProductClassfication
 * Multi-class Image Classification on the Kaggle Fruits-360 Dataset: https://github.com/MaulikDave9/Projects/tree/main/Fruits-360